Wasaga Beach: History

-The town was originally referred to as "the northern border of Flos Sunnidale and Nottawasaga Townships".
+The town was originally referred to as "the northern border of Flos, Sunnidale and Nottawasaga Townships".
 The first municipal reference occurred with a designation of a Local Improvement District in 1947.
-In 1949, Wasaga Beach was classified as a police village in the Township of Sunnidale, and was incorporated as a village in 1951.
+In 1949, Wasaga Beach was classified as a police village within Sunnidale Township, and was incorporated as a village in 1951.

 In 1959, the beach was designated as a "Crown beach", which was the precursor to the establishment of Wasaga Beach Provincial Park.
 The province began expropriating beachfront properties to create a continuous belt of parkland along the full length of the beach, save for keeping part of the main beach area for commercial uses.
-This proved controversial; so the province scaled down plans and settled for separated parks, which are today's Beach Areas 2–6.
+This proved controversial; so the province scaled down plans and settled for separated park areas, which are today's Beach Areas 2–6.
 Driving and parking on the beach was previously permitted and popular, but in 1973 the province took cars off the beach.
 However, a paved beachfront street, Beach Drive, was constructed along Beach 1 shortly thereafter.

+Wasaga Beach's later 20th Century growth was largely due to it absorbing many nearby smaller beach communities strung out along the bay:

-Wasaga Beach was incorporated as a town on January 1, 1974, and its boundaries were expanded.
-The permanent population stood at 4,034, a dramatic increase from 1965, when 500 people were residents.
+In 1966, the village annexed the adjacent Oakview Beach from Sunnidale Township.
+On January 1, 1974, Wasaga Beach was incorporated as a town and annexed additional beach communities such Springhurst Beach (also from Sunnidale), New Wasaga Beach, and Brock's Beach from Flos and Nottawasaga Townships respectively.
+That year, the permanent population stood at 4,034, a dramatic increase from 1965, when 500 people were residents.

+The last expansion took place in 1994, when Bower's Beach was annexed from Nottawasaga Township.
 Today, the town has 24,862 full-time residents and 16,000 seasonal and part-time residents.